bijeshos/learning-go/README.md

 A few additional points to note:

-- Each level is furthur divided into various topics and examples.
+ Each level is furthur divided into topics and examples.
 - Topics and examples within each topic are arranged in a sequential order.
 It is highly recommanded to follow the order as it appears.
 - Each example assumes that the learner has gone through previous topics/examples.
 - Each example program (*.go) can be executed as a standalone program using `go run file-name.go`